 enough for humans

-to notice, it would char itself from the frictional heating.
+to notice the motion, it would char itself from the frictional heating.

 Circuitry has high pressure, slow flow, and not much heating caused by